zowe/zowe-explorer-vscode/README.md

 3. Run Zowe Explorer and click the **+** icon.

-4. Select the z/OSMF profile you use with your base profile.
+4. Select the profile you use with your base profile with the token.

    The profile appears in the tree and you can now use this profile to access z/OSMF via the API Mediation Layer.